If you purchase an item after clicking a link on this site, we may receive a commission at no extra cost to you. Learn more.

 Yes, verbena does smell like lemon!
 When you first introduce your nose to the scent of verbena, you will notice citrusy notes of lemon, which will gradually evolve into a fruity, sweet aroma.

 Because of the fact that verbena has often been noted to smell like lemon, this has earned the plant the name of lemon verbena.

-It can be confusing knowing the difference between the two terms, but these are essentially both used to describe the same plant.
+It can be confusing, but these are essentially both used to describe the same plant.

 Is Verbena A Strong Smell?

 Yes, verbena is a particularly strong smell, especially once it has been harvested into an essential oil.
 There will be a noticeable citrus aroma if you were to hold the bottle of verbena essential oils beneath your nose.

 Because of its strength in aroma, verbena often is used to make certain perfumes.
 It can also pair well with a variety of other scents to create a more well rounded fragrance.

 However, verbena has a much lighter citrus scent than pure lemon, which makes it preferred for certain perfumes.